michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_3_QGIS1.md

 ## Setting up QGIS

 1. Download QGIS [here](http://www.qgis.org/en/site/forusers/download.html)
-	1. On a PC, this is straightforward.
-Simply Click on the 'QGIS standalone installer' and follow the prompts.
+	1. On a **PC**, simply Click on the 'QGIS standalone installer' and follow the prompts.
-	2. On a Mac, you will be taken to the KyngChaos page.
+	2. On a **Mac**, you will be taken to the KyngChaos page.
 	![kingchaos](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/qdown.png)
 	3. Something like this will download
 	![download](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/qgisdownload.png)